phil08533/SunoGuide/README.md

 ---

-🎁 BONUS: 10 VIRAL SONG I
+🎁 BONUS: 10 VIRAL SONG IDEAS

 - POV: You finally move on
 - POV: They regret losing you
 - Gym: No excuses